Cyber attacks have costed the US citizens around 60 million for their identity.

 The password is the first line of defense and is not a big deal for hackers to crack.
 But if the guidelines related to the password is duly followed, the chances of a password hacking becomes much less.

 Then there is a concern that a person has to keep up with multiple passwords and one can't remember all of the complex passwords.
-So, to make your job a little sailing; there is a thing called ‘Password Manager,’ which is a kind of a digital locker that keep a list of all the passwords.
+So, to make your job a little sailing; there is a thing called ‘Password Manager,’ which is a kind of a digital locker that keeps a list of all the passwords.

 With the Password Manager in hand, one can afford to think of a strong password with a combination of various characters and remember it, rather than recollecting different passwords at the time of need.

-A good Password Manager not only saves the passwords but also suggest various other passwords with a combination of uppercase and lowercase characters, numbers, symbols, and punctuation which can be set; coupled with encrypted sync across gadgets, it makes it challenging for hackers to crack it.
+A good Password Manager not only saves the passwords but also suggests various other passwords with a combination of uppercase and lowercase characters, numbers, symbols, and punctuation which can be set; coupled with encrypted sync across gadgets, it makes it challenging for hackers to crack it.

 Best Password Manager Apps To Use